Suneet-Shukla/delivery-management-portfolio/dashboards/delivery-progress-summary/README.md

 - Designed the summary dashboard structure
 - Consolidated delivery information across teams
 - Used the dashboard to support progress reviews and leadership discussions

-## Data Notice

-All information shown in this portfolio version is sanitized or fictional and is included only for demonstration purposes.